taichoup/flandiulf-react/README.md

 ## Roadmap

 - finish porting the front-end from flandiulf
-- rewrite the scaping code using Puppeteer?
+- rewrite the scaping code using Puppeteer + Netlify functions?

 ## Available Scripts